User Experience

 Good UX does not pressure users into action.
 It removes confusion so users can make informed decisions.

-Another common mistake is focusing only on visual design.
-A product can look good but still fail if the journey is confusing, slow, incomplete, or misaligned with user needs.
+A product can look good but still fail if the journey is confusing, slow, incomplete, inaccessible, or misaligned with user needs.

 Good UX should be measured by whether users can understand, trust, and complete the journey, not only by whether the interface looks polished.